StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/tasks/about-task-logs.md

 # About Task Logs

-This topic explains what task logs are and how they are used in TheHive.
+This topic explains what task logs are and how they're used in TheHive.

 ## Definition